🚗 Autonomous Driving¶

 -

-NeMo-map is proposed as a continuous spatio-temporal dynamic map based on neural implicit functions, directly mapping spatial-temporal coordinates to Semi-Wrapped Gaussian Mixture Model (SWGMM) parameters.
-It eliminates the spatial discretization and temporal segmentation constraints of conventional methods, achieving lower NLL and smoother velocity distributions on real pedestrian tracking data.
+The paper proposes NeMo-map, a continuous spatio-temporal dynamic map based on neural implicit functions.
+By directly mapping spatio-temporal coordinates to Semi-Wrapped Gaussian Mixture Model (SWGMM) parameters, it eliminates the constraints of spatial discretization and temporal segmentation in traditional methods, achieving lower NLL and smoother velocity distributions on real human tracking datasets.

 - ResWorld: Temporal Residual World Model for End-to-End Autonomous Driving